debruijn/debruijn.github.io/content/posts/rust_python_00.md

 When coding in Python, you will occasionally be in a situation where a single function or a few functions are responsible for the majority of your execution time.
-In most cases, that is fine: if for a particular task, 95% of your time is spent in a single function but the total run time is 1 second, and this particular task is not ran frequently, then there is no reason to worry about speed improvements.
+In most cases, that is fine: if for a particular task, 95% of your time is spent in a single function but the total run time is less than a second, and this particular task is not ran frequently, then there is no reason to worry about speed improvements.

 But of course, the opposite will happen as well: this 1 second task needs to be ran 1000 or 1000000 times each time you do a particular broader task (say, a model run in your data science research; or a ingestion of data in your pipeline; or every time a page loads on your website).
-If this becomes too critical to ignore, there are two things you can do:
+Bringing down this 1 second to a tenth of second will be worth it in aggregate.
+If for this or another reason you want to speed it up, there are roughly two categories of things you can do:
-- Be smart
+- Be smart in a classical way
-- Be smart, but differently
+- Be smart in a different way

 One way of being smart is looking at your process, and figure out if there are ways to avoid some of these calculations:
 - Are you recalculating a variable in a loop that could be precalculated once?